RednibCoding/RedSniff/README.md

 ![](screenshot_001.png)

 # Runtime Dependencies
-Redsniff depends on `Npcap` for Windows
+Like Wireshark, Redsniff also depends on `Npcap` for Windows

 So in order to use Redsniff you have to download and install `Npcap` for Windows: https://npcap.com/